-- (a) Nothing in this article shall be construed to impair or limit in any way the power of the town to define and declare nuisances and to cause their removal or abatement under any town ordinance or law. - (b) Any person who violates any of the provisions of this article, fails to comply with any order made under the housing code from which he does not appeal or who fails to comply with a decision made on appeal, upon conviction, shall be fined as provided by section 1-13.
+(a) Nothing in this article shall be construed to impair or limit in any way the power of the town to define and declare nuisances and to cause their removal or abatement under any town ordinance or law.

+(b) Any person who violates any of the provisions of this article, fails to comply with any order made under the housing code from which he does not appeal or who fails to comply with a decision made on appeal, upon conviction, shall be fined as provided by section 1-13.
 The fact that a fine has been imposed for any violation shall not excuse the violation or permit it to continue.
 It is a separate offense to violate a provision of this article or fail to comply with an order, as aforesaid, after the first offense, each day the violation or failure to comply is continued.
-A violation of this section of the code shall not be construed to prevent the imposition of the penalties provided in section 6-9(c).
-(Ord. of 12-11-78, §3-09)
+A violation of this section of the code shall not be construed to prevent the imposition of the penalties provided in section 6-51(c).

 Sec.
 6-30.
-RESPONSIBILITIES OF OWNERS.
+Responsibilities of owners.

-- (a) Responsibilities of owners shall be the same as set forth in the state health regulations, Chapter 5, Environmental Health, subchapter 16, Rental Housing Health Code under Responsibilities of Owners, General, Sanitation Utilities, Transfer of Responsibilities.
-(Ord. of 12-11-78, § 13-01) - (b) Notify the Zoning Administrator of any rental unit changes of information as defined in Article IV of this Chapter.
+(a)-Responsibilities of owners shall be the same as set forth in the state health regulations, Chapter 5, Environmental Health, subchapter 16, Rental Housing Health Code under Responsibilities of Owners, General, Sanitation Utilities, Transfer of Responsibilities.
+(Ord. of 12-11-78, § 13-01